 Since the advent of “progressive education” schools have not been intended to educate, but simply to

-regiment.…Public schooling…doesnot challenge children to learn or to think creatively, but instead indoctrinates them to conform to their prison-like surroundings.1, i
+regiment.…Public schooling…does not challenge children to learn or to think creatively, but instead indoctrinates them to conform to their prison-like surroundings.2, iii, iv

 The American Dream website exposes numerous examples of heavy-handed treatment, writing:

 In the classrooms of America today, if you burp in class, if you spray yourself with perfume or if you doodle on your desk, there is a chance that you will be arrested by the police and hauled out of your school in handcuffs.
 Unfortunately, we live in a country where paranoia has become standard operating procedure.
 The American people have become convinced that the only way that we can all be “safe” is for this country to be run like a militarized totalitarian police state.
 So our public schools are run like prisons and our public school students are treated like prisoners.
 The United States has the highest incarceration rate in the world by far, and our schools are preparing the next generation to either “do time” in the prison system or to live as good little slaves in the Big Brother prison grid that is being constructed all around us.
 But what our schools are not doing is giving these children the critical thinking skills that they need to live as free citizens in a nation that used to be “the land of the free and the home of the